Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 SO i will try to make at least 5 a day in the next days.
 Things are gonna be though.I will try to do one or two tonight.
 Ill go watch the Jeremy's it latest video now.

 I watch the videos ad did th first two labs of Boson , they were alo straight forwrd no configuration just Introduction theory.

+## 2/2/2025

+Today i did 4  Boson labs so far. they were pretty easy for me.
+I will try to do at least one more later.
+I will also try t configure the Anki Software on my Iphone so i can train myself on the Jeremy'it flash card.